flohoch/Calendar-Text-to-Picto-Translation/README.md

 # Calendar-Text-to-Picto-Translation

 A hybrid pipeline that translates calendar event data into [ARASAAC](https://arasaac.org) pictograms.
-Built as a full-stack application with an **Angular** frontend, a **Java / Spring Boot** backend, and **MongoDB** for pictogram storage.
+Built as a full-stack application with an **Angular** frontend, a **Python / FastAPI** backend, and **MongoDB** for pictogram storage.

-The system follows the tiered architecture described in the AAC research literature: a curated keyword-matching core ensures deterministic, reliable output for accessibility-critical users, with room to extend toward lemmatization and API-fallback tiers.
+The system follows the tiered architecture described in the AAC research literature: a curated keyword-matching core ensures deterministic, reliable output for accessibility-critical users, extended by stemming and WordNet synset traversal for broader coverage.

 ---